bejean/advanced-search-by-my-solr-server/readme.txt

        &lt;str&gt;spellcheck&lt;/str&gt;
      &lt;/arr&gt;

-If you are using "Solr for Wordpress" Wordpress plugin, deactivate and uninstall it (in previous version, "Solr for Wordpress" Wordpress plugin was a pre-requisite).
+If you are using "Solr for Wordpress" Wordpress plugin, deactivate and uninstall it.

 = Installation =